 The Development Project shall provide at least one shower and at least six clothes lockers for every 30 Class 1 Bicycle Parking spaces, but no fewer than the number of showers and clothes lockers that are required by the Planning Code, if any.
+In mixed-use Development Projects, Class 1 Bicycle Parking spaces that are provided for residential uses shall not count toward this requirement.

-The property owner shall submit plans that identify the location and number of showers and clothes lockers.
+DEVELOPMENT REVIEW: The property owner shall submit plans that identify the location and number of showers and clothes lockers.
 City staff shall review the proposed plan to ensure that the showers and clothes lockers meet the standards and minimums identified in the Planning Code or those specified in this measure.

-The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the showers and clothes lockers have been constructed and meet the standards specified in the project approvals.
+PRE-OCCUPANCY MONITORING AND REPORTING: The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the showers and clothes lockers have been constructed and meet the standards specified in the project approvals.
 Additionally, City staff shall provide the TDM coordinator with a copy of the approved TDM Plan.
 The TDM coordinator will provide City staff with a signed letter agreeing to distribute the TDM Plan via new employee packets, tenant lease documents, and/or deeds.

-The property owner shall provide photographs of the showers and clothes lockers.
+ONGOING MONITORING AND REPORTING: The property owner shall provide photographs of the showers and clothes lockers.
 City staff shall verify that the standards specified in the project approvals are met.
 City staff will perform one site visit every three years to verify that the project continues to meet the standards specified in the project approvals.

-San Francisco Planning Code Section 155.4.
+RELEVANT Municipal Code(s): San Francisco Planning Code Section 155.4.